 For years families and clergy within the Jewish faith have contacted us with questions about whether or not Neocate products are kosher.
-We are happy to report that Neocate Infant DHA/ARA is now certified Kosher Pareve Non-Passover.
+We are happy to report that Neocate Infant DHA/ARA has been certified Kosher Pareve Non-Passover as of 2013!
+(You can read about the Kosher status of other Neocate products and Duocal here.)

 The term kosher indicates that a food is in accordance with Jewish dietary law, or the laws of kashrut.
 “Kashrut” refers the body of Jewish law that deals with which foods may or may not be consumed and how those foods are prepared and eaten.
 You can read more about kosher and Jewish dietary laws here.